Quality Assurance Directorate Engages Writers of the Teacher Education Reform

 “The work that we did on the Teacher Education Reform for Mort McDonald, won us an award.
 Mort McDonald then suggested that, if we’d achieved success in a sustainable way which they had not seen in any developing country, we could put yourselves together as a team to move this forward?

-“So, we put together the Ghana T-TEL and so the T-TEL now is Transforming Teaching, Education and Learning.
+“So, we put together the Ghana T-TEL and so the T-TEL now is Transforming Teaching, Learning and Education.
 This is where it’s exciting for us.
 Apart from UEW, no other University is fully education-based like we are.
 It’s both a blessing and a curse.
 The blessing is that we have a big hold on the terrain of education and teacher preparation from kindergarten (KG) to University but the curse, on the other hand, is that we have to look at restructuring ourselves internally.

 “For example, we have basic education and early childhood departments preparing for KG to Junior High School three (JHS 3).
 Now, there’re other departments in the University; Science, Mathematics, Home Economics, English, HPERS among others also preparing teachers.